Last updated in December 2014

 Bilateral relations in the cultural and education sectors focus on cooperation in science and technology, in particular with Oman’s Ministry of Higher Education and Ministry of Heritage and Culture, as well as between German universities and the Sultan Qaboos University and the University of Nizwa.
 Since 2005, Omanis have been coming to Germany to study under the Omani government’s scholarship programme.

 In December 2006, an agreement to set up the private German University of Technology in Oman (GUtech) was signed with the German partner RWTH Aachen University.
 It began operating in Muscat in autumn 2007.
-Some 800 students are currently enrolled at GUtech in various engineering programmes, 70 per cent of them women.
-The German Academic Exchange Service (DAAD) has an academic teacher and two language assistants working there.
-The Goethe Institute provides GUtech with financial and organisational assistance in operating the German language learning centre.
+Some 1,300 students are currently enrolled at GUtech in various engineering programmes, 70 per cent of them women.
+The German Academic Exchange Service (DAAD) has an academic teacher working there.
 GUtech relocated to Halban at the beginning of the 2012/2013 winter semester, commencing teaching there in October 2012.
 The Faculty of Urban Planning and Architecture’s flagship project Eco House won a competition organised by Oman’s Research Council in 2012.

-Since the beginning of the 2012/2013 school year, German is being offered for the first time as second foreign language at a number of state secondary schools in Oman.
+Since the beginning of the 2012/2013 school year, German has been offered for the first time as second foreign language at a number of state secondary schools in Oman.
 Two of the schools have been admitted to the Schools: Partners for the Future network (PASCH).

 In archaeology, there are long-standing bilateral contacts with German universities and research institutions.
-Since February of this year, a group of archaeologists from the University of Tübingen have been in Bat to continue work on the registration and preservation of the necropolis there.
+In 2014, a group of archaeologists from the University of Tübingen were in Bat to continue work on the registration and preservation of the necropolis there.
 In the future, many of the finds from this site are to be put on show at the newly built National Museum in Muscat.
 The Federal Foreign Office is currently funding the registration and restoration of prehistoric tombs in Bat.
-GUtech is also advising Muscat Municipality on urban development projects such as the restoration of the city’s old quarter Mutrah.
+GUtech is advising Muscat Municipality on urban development projects such as the restoration of the city’s old quarter Mutrah.

 The founding in Muscat of the Omani-German Friendship Society, with HH Sayyid Tariq bin Shabib Al Said as its Honorary President, was officially announced in June 2014.
-Auch die The Berlin-based German-Omani Association, which was founded in Bonn on 4 September 1992, is to develop friendly relations between the two countries and promote cooperation in culture, business, science and sports.
+Auch die The Berlin-based German-Omani Association, which was founded in Bonn on 4 September 1992, also seeks to develop friendly relations between the two countries and promote cooperation in culture, business, science, academia and sports.